Maribor: Winter sports

 The Maribor Pohorje Ski Resort, situated on the outskirts of the city on the slopes of the Pohorje mountain range, hosted the women's slalom and giant slalom races for the Alpine Skiing World Cup.
 The competition, known as the Golden Fox (Zlata lisica), was held for the first time in 1964, and was last held in Maribor in 2019.
-Since then, due to the lack of snow in the city, the event has been relocated to Kranjska Gora.
+Since then, the event has been moved to Kranjska Gora due to a lack of snow in Maribor, until it was abolished in 2024.